Table of Contents

-Playing with different background colors, texture, and design that complement your jewelry is one of the most affordable ways to be creative with your process.
-Others use colored cardboards and patterned and textured papers as backdrops.
+Playing with different background colors, textures, and designs that complement your jewelry is one of the most affordable ways to be creative with your process.
+Others use colored cardboard and patterned and textured papers as backdrops.
 These materials can be sourced from your nearest art and craft store.
 You can also use wooden boards or marble floors.
-For a more creative, adventurous, and accessible backdrop idea, look or step outside the comfort of your homes for eye-catching outdoor settings.
+For a more creative, adventurous, and accessible backdrop idea, look or step outside the comfort of your home for eye-catching outdoor settings.

 4. Spinning product photography display